simonambridge/RTFAP2/README.md

 - A count of approved transactions per minute, per hour.

 ##Performance SLAs:
-- The client wants an assurance that his data model can handle 1,000 transactions a second with stable latencies.
+- The client wants an assurance that the data model can handle 1,000 transactions a second with stable latencies.
 The client currently handles accounts for over 15000 merchants and hopes to grow to 50,000 in a year.

 ![alt text] (https://raw.githubusercontent.com/simonambridge/RTFAP/master/img.png)